LachlanMcKee/LachlanMcKee.github.io/gsonpath.md

 }
 ```

-We can deserialize the JSON with a single Java class multiple ways.
-The following classes demonstrate the annotations required to create a type adapter which can correctly read the nested content.
+We can deserialize this JSON using a single Java class several ways.
+The following classes demonstrate the annotations required to create a Type Adapter which can read the nested content.

 ### POJO Example 1